Compare two cars

 Verdict

 Mini appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the French car offers significantly better overall protection, taking the lead here.
-It all continues in the same direction, with Citroen offering somewhat better performance, just enough to call it quicker.
-It does come at a cost though, and that's the fuel consumption...
-It's really tough to make a final decision here, but if I'd need to, I'd say Citroen.
+From there things take a different direction, with Mini offering somewhat better performance, just enough to call it quicker.
+To make things even better, it consumps less fuel!
+It's really tough to make a final decision here, but if I'd need to, I'd say Mini.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.